Restaurant inspections for Catoosa and Walker counties for July 16-31, 2021

 Inspector’s notes

-Observed walk-in cooler not in good repair (condensation line not draining properly and ice accumulating in walk-in cooler.
+Observed walk-in cooler not in good repair (condensation line not draining properly and ice accumulating in walk-in cooler New Violation.
+Correct By: 07/19/2021

 Observed several pieces of equipment not necessary for the food operation being stored in area being utilized for preparing funnel cake batter.
-CA — Discussed with PIC that either mixer needs to be repaired (has broken whip), so funnel cake batter can be prepared in the front food service area where it was designed to be prepared or all unnecessary food equipment in the rear kitchen area need to be relocated to storage on the premises outside of food prep area.
+CA - Discussed with PIC that either mixer needs to be repaired (has broken whip), so funnel cake batter can be prepared in the front food service area where it was designed to be prepared or all unnecessary food equipment in the rear kitchen area need to be relocated to storage on the premises outside of food prep area New Violation.
+Correct By: 07/19/2021

 Observed hood filters over funnel cake fryers not clean to sight or touch.
-CA — Discussed with PIC that hood filters must be ke clean to prevent the contamination of food.
+CA - Discussed with PIC that hood filters must be kept clean to prevent the contamination of food.
+New Violation.
+Correct By: 07/19/2021

 LAKE WINNEPESAUKAH (CATERING) — SEASONAL

-Note: Editor’s note: We are re-publishing this article due to misinformation, errors and omissions in the original article on Lake Winnepesaukah’s health department inspection scores, which was posted on Aug.
-3. We apologize for any problems these caused.
-If you find an error in one of our articles, please let us know by email (catoosacountynews@npco.com) or call 706-935-2621.